Iran begins reconnecting internet after shutdown over protests

 “The internet is being gradually restored in the country,” the semi-official news agency Fars said, quoting unidentified informed sources as saying.

-Fars, quoting the National Security Council that had ordered the shutdown, said web connectivity had been approved “for some areas and, according to reports so far, fixed line internet has been restored in Hormozgan, Kermanshah, Arak, Mashhad, Qom, Tabriz, Hamadan and Bushehr provinces, and parts of Tehran”.
+Fars quoted unnamed sources as saying the National Security Council that had ordered the shutdown approved reactivating the internet in “some areas and, according to reports so far, fixed line internet has been restored in Hormozgan, Kermanshah, Arak, Mashhad, Qom, Tabriz, Hamadan and Bushehr provinces, and parts of Tehran”.

 “We again have internet as of an hour ago,” a retired engineer who declined to be named said by telephone from Tehran.